 Oleander (Nerium oleander) is a fast-growing evergreen shrub that's hardy and fairly low-maintenance.
-In fact, because of its hardiness, the plant is considered invasive in certain parts of the Southwest and around the Gulf Coast.
 It produces fragrant, showy clusters of flowers from around May to October, coming in several color varieties.

 Oleander is typically grown as a perennial landscape ornamental in warm climates, but it also can work as a container plant for sunny patios and decks.
 Growing about 1 to 2 feet per year, it reaches 4 to 8 feet tall on average, with some cultivars reaching 20 feet high.
 It is adaptable to many unfavorable conditions, including drought, urban heat, salty air, and poor soil, and it can be planted in spring or fall.

 While oleander is a beautiful shrub, all parts of it are toxic to people and animals.
-Ingesting any part can cause serious symptoms or even death.
-Skin contact also can result in irritation, such as rashes and sores, so it's important to wear gloves and protective clothing when working with oleander.
+It's important to wear gloves and protective clothing when working with oleander.
 Never burn any part of this plant, as the smoke from burning it is toxic.

 Oleander has an upright, rounded growth habit with a slightly smaller spread than height.
 During the warmer months, the shrub is full of showy, five-petaled flowers that grow in clusters on each stem.
 It sports narrow, dark green, lance-shaped leaves that are roughly 4 to 7 inches long.
 On young plants, the leaves are more of a glossy, light green color.